Sreek108/Hyperspectral-Imaging-Data/hyperspectral-analysis-report.md

    - Develop the suggested Streamlit application for interactive predictions from user-uploaded spectral data.
    - Include visualizations of the spectral data and model explanations to enhance user understanding.

-Implementing these suggestions could substantially improve the model's performance and practical utility for mycotoxin prediction in agricultural applications.